opensearch-project/project-website/_posts/2025-05-19-journey-to-find-replacements-java-security-manager.md

 ## Final thoughts

 JSM deprecation is a significant turning point for the Java ecosystem and OpenSearch alike.
-While no single solution can fully replicate the functionality that JSM provided, OpenSearch's two-pronged approach---using operating-system-level protections through systemd and introducing a lightweight Java agent for plugin-level access control---provides a robust and extensible foundation for securing the platform going forward.
+While no single solution can fully replicate the functionality that JSM provided, OpenSearch's two-pronged approach---using operating-system-level protections through `systemd` and introducing a lightweight Java agent for plugin-level access control---provides a robust and extensible foundation for securing the platform.

 This approach ensures that OpenSearch remains secure, performant, and compatible with the evolving Java ecosystem while retaining the extensibility and plugin ecosystem that users rely on.